 I was alone at the hospital.
 It was only ten o’clock in the morning and our Couples for Christ (CFC) Family were not yet around.
 I didn’t know who to call first, but I had to inform someone.
 My mind was blank.
 I reached out for my mobile phone and called the last number dialed.
 Our CFC unit leader answered my call.

 The news spread like wild fire.
 My phone rang non- stop.
 I was confused.
 I wanted to shout.
 I wanted to curl myself into a ball and stay in one corner.
-I was thinking that this was just a nightmare and I will wake up any time soon.
+I was thinking that this was just a nightmare and that I’ll wake up any time soon.
 But then again, I needed to control the situation.
 I had to control myself.

 One by one, the members of our CFC Family and friends arrived immediately to the hospital.